21Akame03/21Akame03/README.md

 ## I am just a student, a nerd and a tech enthusiast. 😎
-I believe that "Tech otakus save the world". (credit: miHoYo Co., Ltd) or maybe destroy it, hard to guess!; then we will see.
+I believe that "Tech otakus save the world". (credit: miHoYo Co., Ltd) or maybe destroy it, hard to guess!;

 <table>
   <tr>